MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/05-configure-managed-identity.md

       }
     }
     ```
-1. Close the file, your changes will save automatically.
+1. Save and close the file.

 ### Add your code